 To understand how this iconic beer style is made, let's look at some of the key steps involved in brewing Hefeweizen:

-• Mashing – Mashing involves heating malted grain with hot to break down starches into fermentable sugars.
+• Mashing – Mashing involves heating malted grain with hot water to break down starches into fermentable sugars.
 For Hefeweizen, a high proportion (50% or more) of wheat malt should be used for best results.

 • Lautering – After mashing comes lautering – separating liquid wort from solid grain husks.
 This process involves passing mash through a lauter tun or mash filter to separate liquid and solid components.

-• Boiling – Once lautering is complete, the liquid wort should be boiled for between one and two hours to add and sterilize it before fermentation can begin.
+• Boiling – Once lautering is complete, the liquid wort should be boiled for between one and two hours to add hops and sterilize it before fermentation can begin.

 • Aging/Conditioning – During aging or conditioning, carbonation is added and flavors develop over time as the beer matures in a container such as a keg or bottle.
 For Hefeweizens, this process usually takes around three weeks before they are ready for consumption.